Gummy Supplement Recalls: Common Causes and Prevention Strategies

 Prevention Strategies in Manufacturing

-Preventing recalls requires a comprehensive, multi-layered quality system.
-Key strategies we employ focus on control and verification at every stage.
+Preventing recalls requires a thorough, multi-layered quality system.
+The strategies we use focus on control and verification at every stage.

-Every raw material must be sourced from qualified vendors with Certificates of Analysis (CoAs).
+Every raw material comes from qualified vendors with Certificates of Analysis (CoAs).
 Incoming ingredients undergo identity, purity, and potency testing before release for production.
+No exceptions.

 • Microbiological testing to ensure the absence of harmful organisms.